teuvo486/ble2json-py/doc/api.md

 **Parameters:**

-"start": ISO 8601 string or a time alias.
+"start": Date-time string of the format YYYY-MM-DDThh:mm:ss(.sss)Z, or a time alias (see below).
 Defaults to "epoch" if "end" is set.

-"end": ISO 8601 string or a time alias.
+"end": Same format as above.
 Defaults to "now" if "start" is set.

 "columns": Comma-separated list of valid column names, excluding "time", which is always included in the output.